yangyangangela/determine_cascade_sizes/cascade_model/readme.txt

 nt: the number of cascade realizations simulated

-CasRes: a vector of struct variables of length nt, each corresponding to a single cascade realization and with the following fields:
+CasRes: a vector of struct variables of length nt, with each component corresponding to a single cascade realization and with the following fields:

-  power_rq: struct with field TOTAL (initial power demand, in MW)
+  power_rq: initial power demand (MW)

-  power_del: struct with field TOTAL (total power delivered at the end of the cascade, in MW)
+  power_del: total power delivered at the end of the cascade (MW)

-  power_shed: struct with field TOTAL (total power shed at the end of the cascade, in MW)
+  power_shed: total power shed at the end of the cascade (MW)

-  slackchange: struct with field TOTAL (changes in the total power output of the slack busses)
+  slackchange: changes in the total power output of the slack busses

-  origin: ntrigger-by-1 vector, the indices of the initial triggers (i.e., the initial line failures)
+  origin: ntrigger-by-1 vector of the indices for the initial triggers (i.e., the initial line failures)

-  line_out: scalar, number of line outages at the end of the cascade (including the initial failures)
+  line_out: number of line outages at the end of the cascade (including the initial failures)

   process: ordered sequence of the indices of line outages in the cascade